Justice-Through-Code/spring_2022/projects/project_1/tip_calculator_rubric.md

 ## Due Date:

-This project is due on Monday, March 7th
+This project is due on Tuesday, March 8th